Available in EPUB format for use in your favorite e-reader.

 Who is behind Volleyball Coaching Wizards?

-As is the case of the Wizards themselves, the two individuals behind the project have an array of experience in volleyball coaching.
+As is true of the Wizards, the two individuals behind the project have a wide volleyball coaching experience.

-John Forman is the author of the well-respected Coaching Volleyball blog.
-His coaching experience includes Juniors and high school, college and university in the US and U.K., and professional coaching in Sweden and Germany.
+John Forman is the author of the Coaching Volleyball blog.
+His experience as a coach includes Juniors and high school, college and university in the US and U.K. He also coached professionally in Sweden.
+Further, he founded and ran the largest juniors club in his native Rhode Island.

 Mark holds a German DSB A license and an Australian NCAS Level 2 and has been an FIVB Coaches Instructor since 2009.
-He partnered with his brother and father to publish My Profession: The Game, an English translation of the last book written by Russian volleyball coaching legend, Vyacheslav Platonov.
+He partnered with his brother and father to publish My Profession: The Game.
+That’s an English translation of the last book by legendary Russian coach, Vyacheslav Platonov